sparna-git/legislation-schema.org-howto/README.md

 {:toc}

-## Legislation on the web, and schema.org
+## Legislation on the web, schema.org, and ELI

 ### Welcome